tjcouch1/Game-Competitions/README.md

 ![](https://github.com/tjcouch1/Game-Competitions/blob/master/paintball.gif)

-Japsteriods is a top-down asteroid game I made for a short competition (maybe 3 hours, but I can't remember) on 8/4/15.
+Japsteriods is a top-down asteroid game I made for a short competition (likely 3 hours, but I can't remember) on 8/4/15.

 ![](https://github.com/tjcouch1/Game-Competitions/blob/master/japsteroids.gif)

-Pizzaboy is a top-down scrolling shooter game I made for a short competition (maybe 3 hours, but I can't remember) on 7/30/15.
+Pizzaboy is a top-down scrolling shooter game I made for a short competition (likely 3 hours, but I can't remember) on 7/30/15.

 ![](https://github.com/tjcouch1/Game-Competitions/blob/master/pizzaboy.gif)

-UberMan is a parkour platformer game I made for a short competition (maybe 3 hours, but I can't remember) on 7/22/15.
+UberMan is a parkour platformer game I made for a 3-hour competition on 7/22/15.
+1 hour for assets, 2 hours for programming.

 ![](https://github.com/tjcouch1/Game-Competitions/blob/master/uberman.gif)